MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 ## <a name="about-this-walkthrough"></a>About This Walkthrough

 In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** page to record and post pick and ship information for your outbound source documents.
-The outbound source document can be a sales order, purchase return order, outbound transfer order, or a works order with component need.
+The outbound source document can be a sales order, purchase return order, outbound transfer order, or a production order with component need.

 This walkthrough demonstrates the following tasks: